taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 During their induction week, first-year students explore and choose a "home crew".
 Each home crew displays their engineering and team working prowess by spending this first week hosting fun activities, meals (which are shared together with all home crews together; each home crew takes 2 meals over the course of the week to show off their collective food making prowess), and renovating their home structures to accommodate new youth cadets, based on the number of youth cadets in the crew graduated the previous year from the youth program.
 New youth cadets are given temporary sleeping structures for the first week, and are expected to wander from home crew to home crew, getting to know them, checking out their aesthetics and personalities, working with them, hanging out with them.
 New cadets usually find a home crew within the first few days and end up finishing the building of their own sleeping structures.

 The Kennedy Memorial Shuttle Launch and Maintenance Station "home crews":
 - CIRQUE DU COSMIQUE: They are generally preoccupied with circus and theatrical storytelling, bodily morphologies/anatomies/physiologies, and how thought and movement are connected.
 They like to build aquariums, terrariums, and playgrounds for humans of all sizes.
 Their home structures are kinetic and encourage daily training.
-They maintain a dance studio and theater.
+They maintain a space swimming practice facility and a "normal gravity" dance studio/training space.
 - CYBERPHILIA: generally preoccupied with technologically-mediated communication, control, and governance.
 They love to tinker with robotics, AI, automated processes, and electronics.
 They also build wired and wireless networks, and play lots of video games (historical console/PC games, VR/AR games, simulator room games).
 They maintain the digital tools maker space.
 - MENDELEEVERS: generally preoccupied with using simple old-fashioned methods and techniques from chemistry, physics, and traditional hand crafts to build both beautiful and practical art and devices.
 They like to play "what if...in space?", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked, pre-digital tech tools.
 They maintain the machine shop and workspaces for traditional hand crafts.
 - INFRADESTRUCTORS: preoccupied with understanding the basic facilities, services, and installations needed for the healthy functioning of a society or organization, and with "un-black-boxing" these facilities, services, and installations (meaning that they want to know how things like plumbing, electricity, sewage systems, etc work, and then they want to modify these systems and document these systems well enough that other people can play/hack with them).
 They liase with the station management team and maintain the utilities shared by the home crews.